-- To select tools within a tool group by using keystrokes, press the respective key to access the tool.
-For example, press the L key to select the next tool - the Magnetic Lasso tool.
-Press L again and repeatedly press the shortcut key to step through all tools in a given group. - Whether you have to press the Shift key to select tools is controlled by a preference setting.
-To change the default setting so that you don't have to press Shift, choose Edit ♣ Preferences ♣ General or press Ctrl+K. (Choose Adobe Photoshop Elements Editor ♣ Preferences ♣ General or press ♣+K on the Mac.)
-Then, in the General Preferences, deselect the Use Shift Key for Tool Switch check box. - The shortcuts work for you at all times, except when you're typing text with the cursor active inside a text block.
+- >> To select tools within a tool group by using keystrokes, press the respective key to access the tool.
+For example, press the L key to select the next tool the Magnetic Lasso tool.
+Press L again and repeatedly press the shortcut key to step through all tools in a given group. - >> The shortcuts work for you at all times, except when you're typing text with the cursor active inside a text block.
 Be certain to click the Tools panel to select a tool when you finish editing text or click the Commit green check mark to end using the Text tool.